LouisLP/frontend-interview/COMMENTS.md

 # Comments

 - One of my first priorities was creating typing for the applications.
-However, I set the dates to be strings to avoid messing with the formatting.
+(However, I set the dates to be strings to avoid messing with the formatting until later formatting with my utility function.)
 - I would have typically used Tailwind, but you already had a nice setup with all the CSS files.